Abortion in China: Late Qing dynasty

-In the late Qing dynasty period, abortion was referred to as datai (with the literal meaning of hitting the fetus) or as duotai or zhuitai (which connote a falling fetus or a dropping fetus).
-The practice was banned.
+In the late Qing dynasty, abortion was referred to as duotai, zhuitai (connoting a falling or dropping fetus), or datai (literally meaning "hitting the fetus").
+The term duotai, however, became more standardized, encompassing voluntary and forced abortions as well as induced and uninduced miscarriages.

+Following defeats in several wars against Japan and Western nations, abortion was banned under the 1910 Great Qing Temporary Criminal Code and Great Qing New Criminal Code as part of a broader legal modernization influenced by Western legal systems.
+Women who underwent abortions, as well as those who assisted them, were subject to imprisonment or fines.
+Individuals who induced miscarriages through abuse, coercion or confrontation were also punishable under law.
+Qing lawmakers argued that abortions disrupted social order and were harmful to the public.

+This anti-abortion policy was reinforced as the population declined by approximately 50 million from Qianlong’s reign to the late Qing era.
+Chinese nationalists began transitioning towards natalism, spreading the belief that a larger population would strengthen the nation and enhance its ability to excel.

+Thus, abortions, during this time, usually stemmed from desperation and done in secret—resulting in risky techniques, abortifacient, carried out by non-medical practitioners.

 Republican era

-In China's Republican era, the state emulated the late Qing dynasty reformers and Western governments in imposing a blanket ban on abortion.
+In China's Republican era, the state continued to emulate the late Qing dynasty reformers and Western governments in imposing a blanket ban on abortion.
 Performing an abortion was illegal under all versions of the criminal code until 1935, when the Nationalist government allowed abortion for women with life-threatening pregnancies.
 The events of the Second Sino-Japanese War and the Chinese Civil War prompted the Nationalist government to promote natalism and to restrict birth control access and limit abortion.
 If a pharmacy or pharmaceutical company advertised the abortifacient properties of drugs, it could be penalized with loss of licensure.
 Local level governments built on this stringent national framework; Beijing and Shanghai local governments banned promotion and dissemination of drugs with abortifacient, contraceptive, or aphrodisiac properties in 1929, with Tianjin adopting the same restrictions in 1935.
 In the Kuomintang's view, contraception was also disfavored on the grounds that it encouraged abortion and extramarital sex.

 In Republican-era China, Chinese feminists did not universally demand legalization of abortion in China.
 In the view of some feminists, social conservatives' powerful opposition to abortion de-criminalization would result in a backlash that would harm other efforts to improve women's status in relation to men.
 Accordingly, in a tactical bid for broader support, many feminist organizations pursued moderate abortion positions.

 Ultimately, enforcement of anti-abortion measures during the Republican era were sporadic and varied by locality.
 Despite their illegality, abortifacients and emmenagogues were not difficult to obtain in major cities.
 Abortion remained the primary method of fertility control throughout the Republican era.
 In urban areas, police were permitted to settle abortion cases outside of the standard courtroom process.